-“I was born in the South-Ouest of France, in a village of 200 inhabitants.
-As a child, I dreamt of escaping and even sometimes pretended to walk on clouds with a game of mirrors.
-This need to escape followed me until, when I legally became an adult, I decided to leave for Milan, Italy, where I learned the trade of shoe stylist.
+“I was born in the southwest of France, in a village of 200 inhabitants.
+As a child, I always wanted to escape.
+Sometimes I even pretended to walk on the clouds with a mirror to escape.

-I passed my passion for drawing onto my son Quentin, who would stay next to me and draw for hours.
-With my desire to share my passion with my son who is now a graphic designer, and with life moving forward, we now manage NAHUA together, as a family.
+I passed on my passion for drawing to Quentin, my son, who would spend hours drawing with me.
+The desire to share my passion with my son, now a graphic designer, and life taking its course, we now run NAHUA as a family.

-An encounter later, Laurent, my partner, joined in the adventure.
-We are now a beautiful family team of jewellery creators, selling online and across the world.
+One meeting later, Laurent, my companion, joined the adventure.
+We are now a great family team!

-It is a beautiful adventure, a personal accomplishment and an immense joy to have created NAHUA, and to be able to work with incredible people both here and in India.”
+It is a great adventure, a personal achievement and an intense joy to have created NAHUA as well as to be able to work with incredible people, both here and in India.”

 Isabelle Moya – NAHUA’s creator